-In the heart of La Alpujarra and within the Sierra Nevada National Park, this small village in Granada province is 1,500 metres above sea level, with spectacular views of the Poqueira gorge and the peaks of Cerro Mulhacén and Pichacho Veleta from its viewpoints.
+Located in the heart of La Alpujarra and within the Sierra Nevada National Park, this small village is found at almost 1,500 metres high and offers spectacular views of the Barranco de Poqueira and the peaks of Cerro Mulhacén and Pichacho Veleta from its viewpoints.
 The town is notable for its traditional whitewashed Andalusian houses and several heritage buildings such as the church of Nuestra Señora de la Cabeza and the Pedro Antonio de Alarcón museum house.

 This unique place, nominated as a World Heritage site by UNESCO, is 1,182 metres high.
 The typically reddish houses in the old part of this town create narrow streets that frequently open up to improvised viewpoints where you can see the landscape.
 The village of Albarracín has been built on the side of a mountain and its peculiar hanging houses look out over the Gualaviar river, which almost completely surrounds the town.
 The protected landscape of the Pinares de Rodeno and several areas of cave paintings surround the town.